Skip to main content

 Concerns about professional misconduct

-The Legal Ombudsman service considers complaints about the quality of legal services that clients’ receive.
-In the unlikely event that you have more serious concerns that a solicitor or the firm have been involved in professional misconduct then it may be appropriate for you to refer this to the Solicitors Regulation Authority.
+The Legal Ombudsman service considers complaints about the quality of legal services that client's receive.
+In the unlikely event that you have concerns that a solicitor or the firm have been involved in professional misconduct then it may be appropriate for you to refer this to the Solicitors Regulation Authority.

 Alternative dispute resolution (ADR)

 Other ADR services providers exist that are competent to deal with complaints in the legal sector, including ProMediate.
 However, Dean Wilson LLP believes that the Legal Ombudsman offers our clients the most appropriate forum to seek resolution of their concerns.
-Therefore we have not adopted an alternative ADR procedure and do not agree to use another ADR organisation.
+Therefore we have not adopted an alternative ADR procedure and do not agree to use another ADR organisation instead of the Legal Ombudsman.